Have I ever told you about WHY I do this job?

 Here’s another reason…

-During his funeral I realised that our memories are all we have at some points in our lives.
 If we don’t have memories, for instance the time when we’re babies or even years before we’re born then we have photos.
 They fill the gaps.
 They tell the story.
 They shape our existence and the ideas we possess about ourselves.
 They are evidence of a life lived, a character that is familiar or unfamiliar to us.

 My parents before they had any children!

-They bring happiness and sometimes they bring sadness.
+Photos can bring happiness and sometimes they bring sadness.
 We can hang them on the wall for a daily reminder or we can put them away for a day when we’re ready for them.
 Although if we don’t take the photos we don’t have the choice.